seekdavidlee/all-in-one-chatbot/README.md

 ## Design

 The entry point of this solution is a Console based application that accepts arguments but most of the configurations come from environment variables.
 I should note that the arguments can also be environment variables.
 The following are the available commands.
+Use environment variable key `AIOCommand`.

 1. chatbot - runs a chat experience in console
 1. httpchatbot - starts a http server to process inference requests